Does your credit score affect your car insurance rate?

 Why insurance companies use credit-based insurance scores

-Research shows that credit-based insurance scores can accurately predict accident potential.
-Statistical analysis shows that those with a low insurance score are more likely to file a claim.
-Those with higher credit scores tend to get into fewer accidents and cost insurance companies less than their lower-scoring counterparts.
+Research shows that credit-based insurance scores can accurately predict insurance loss potential.
+Statistical analysis shows that those with worse insurance score are more likely to file a claim.
+Those with better credit scores tend to get into fewer accidents and cost insurance companies less than their worse-scoring counterparts.
 The Federal Trade Commission undertook an independent study to understand the relationship between credit history and risk.
 Their study, like others before, found that credit-based insurance scores are effective predictors of risk.

 The two types of credit inquiries